rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 If the event that triggered the script's execution was not initiated by a user interaction, this function will have no effect.

-This function ignores the widget's `bypass` property.
+This function ignores the widget's `bypass` and `ignoreDefaults` properties.

 ??? infos "Examples"
     ```javascript